 VSC’s, the most prevalent bad breath smell, contain sulfur, hydrogen sulfide and methyl mercaptan, the two most plentiful bad breath gases in human exhaled air.
 Hydrogen sulfide is the “rotten egg” smell.

-Halitosis is usually treated through the use of compounds containing some kind of chlorine dioxide, zinc or combination of chlorine dioxide and chemically altered forms of oxychlorine.
-These molecules then changes the VSCs chemically into harmless compounds.
+Halitosis is often treated through the use of compounds containing some kind of chlorine dioxide, zinc or combination of chlorine dioxide and chemically altered forms of oxychlorine.
+These molecules then change the VSCs chemically into harmless compounds.